 Minumum credits: 54

 No specific Core Courses are required for PHD students, although Master's level Core Courses may be used in preparation for the Doctoral Oral Qualifying Examination to be taken in the first year of residence.
-Each student will choose three subject areas for the examination, so his or her prior degrees and majors will determine which Core Courses might be beneficial.
+Prior academic course work and experience will help determine which Core Courses might be beneficial for a student's exam preparation.
 Master's Core Courses include:

 HWRS 517A Fundamentals of Water Quality

 HWRS 519 Fundamentals in Surface Hydrology